richrichierich/JSC370-2025-richguo/data/hitters/README.md

 AtBat

-    Number of times at bat in 1986
+    Number of times at bat
 Hits

-    Number of hits in 1986
+    Number of hits
 HmRun

-    Number of home runs in 1986
+    Number of home runs
 Runs

-    Number of runs in 1986
+    Number of runs
 RBI

-    Number of runs batted in in 1986
+    Number of runs batted
 Walks

-    Number of walks in 1986
+    Number of walks
 Years

     Number of years in the major leagues